OUR LADY OF LEBANON

 1 Sara Mary Haddad.
 Family Notes and Recipes.

-2 Father Seely Beggiani of Our Lady of Lebanon Maronite Seminary, Washington, D. C. The Maronite Church.
+3 Chorbishop Seely Beggiani.
+The Maronite Church.
 New Catholic Encyclopedia, Second Edition.
-Thomson and Gale, Washington, D. C., volume 9, 2003.
+Thomson and Gale, Washington, DC, volume 9, 2003.

-4 Roberson, Ronald.
-The Eastern Christian Churches, Sixth Edition.
-Pontifical Oriental Institute, Rome, 1999.
+7 Ronald Roberson.
+The Eastern Christian Churches, Seventh Edition.
+Pontifical Oriental Institute, Rome, 2008.

-7 Sanford Holst.
-Phoenicians - Lebanon's Epic Heritage.
+10 Sanford Holst.
+Phoenicians: Lebanon's Epic Heritage.
 Cambridge & Boston Press, Los Angeles, California, 2005.